MicrosoftDocs/microsoft-authentication-library-for-python/msal-python-conceptual/advanced/msal-python-token-cache-serialization.md

 ## Token cache for a Web app (confidential client application)

-For web apps or web APIs, you might use the session, or a Redis cache, or a database to store the token cache.
+For web apps or web APIs, you might use the session, or an Azure Cache for Redis, or a database to store the token cache.
 There should be one token cache per user (per account) so ensure that you serialize the token cache per account.

 ## Next steps

-See [ms-identity-python-webapp](https://github.com/Azure-Samples/ms-identity-python-webapp/blob/0.3.0/app.py#L66-L74) for an example of how to use the token cache for a Windows or Linux Web app or web API.
+See [Ms-identity-python-webapp](https://github.com/Azure-Samples/ms-identity-python-webapp/blob/0.3.0/app.py#L66-L74) for an example of how to use the token cache for a Windows or Linux Web app or web API.
 The example is for a web app that calls the Microsoft Graph API.